Elections / Voter Info

 Find information about voter registration, voting, polling locations, candidate and measure information, results and more by going to the King County Elections website.
 Use the "Find My District" tool to learn your precinct information with your County Council district, Congressional district and Legislative district.

 WA State Elections Information

 Find information about your voter registration status, view an online voter’s guide, see election results and more by going to the WA State Elections and Voting website.

 King County’s interactive mapping application “Find My District” has been updated and reflects the new precinct boundaries for 2015.
 Citizens can input their address and a report of their precinct information with their County Council district, Congressional district and Legislative district will show, as well as a map of the area in which they can zoom in and out to see where the boundaries of their precinct or districts are.
 Click here to view the Mercer Island Precinct map.

-There is no specified starting date for posting political signs.
+There is no specified starting date for posting campaign signs.
 Here are some sign placement tips:

-- Political signs must comply with the size limitations specified in the temporary signs section of the city code (MICC 19.06.020).
+- Campaign signs must comply with the size limitations specified in the temporary signs section of the city code (MICC 19.06.020).
 Maximum size according to the sign code is six square feet.

-- Political signs can be placed on private property with the permission of the property owner.
+- Campaign signs can be placed on private property with the permission of the property owner.

-- City Staff ask that all political signs be removed within 48 hours after an election.
+- City staff asks that all campaign signs be removed within 48 hours after an election.